 It is especially women over 39 years and those with diminished ovarian reserve (DOR) that can benefit from pre-implantation embryo/blastocyst biopsy with selective banking (stock-piling) of PGT- normal (“the most “competent) embryos over several cycles.
 Such selective embryo storage, in essence, diminishes the impact of a rapidly advancing biological clock, allowing such women to capitalize on whatever time is left…….so to say, to “make hay while the sun still shines”.

 Egg Cryopreservation (freezing): An egg is a single cell, and as such no matter how good the freezing process, it is far more vulnerable to being damaged than is a multi-cellular embryo.
 Furthermore, even in young women, only about 1 in 2 eggs are likely to be chromosomally normal.
 Thereupon, there is an invariable, steady age-related decline to less than 1 in 10 eggs by the time the woman reaches her mid-40’s.
-Combine the difficulty in safely freezing a single cell(egg) with the fact that chromosomally abnormal eggs cannot propagate healthy babies and you will readily understand why even today, the best one can hope for even in a younger woman (<35y) is that the chance that a frozen egg will ultimately propagate a normal live baby, is <8% .
-And, the older a woman becomes, the lower the chance of success will be …such that after age 40y it is <3% per egg.
-Contrast this with the baby rate following frozen blastocysts where the comparable success rate per embryo is usually 3-fold higher.
-However, when it comes to selectively freeze PGT-normal blastocysts, the success rate is between 40% and 50% per transferred blastocyst, regardless of the age of the woman.
+Combine the difficulty in safely freezing a single cell(egg) with the fact that chromosomally abnormal eggs cannot propagate healthy babies and you will readily understand why even today, the best one can hope for even in a younger woman (<35y) is that the chance a frozen egg will ultimately propagate normal live baby, <8% . and, older woman becomes, lower of success be …such after age 40y it <3% per egg. contrast this with baby rate following blastocysts where comparable embryo usually 3-fold higher. however, when comes to selectively freeze PGT-normal blastocysts, the success rate is between 40% and 50% per transferred blastocyst, regardless of the age of the woman.
+35y)>

 Given the adverse effect of advancing age on reproductive potential, women/couples seeking to initiate or expand their families should carefully consider their reproductive options before reaching 35 years of age.
 This should include adoption, assisted reproduction and IVF with fresh embryo transfer, versus freezing embryos or eggs for future dispensation.
 However, when embryo freezing is done, blastocyst selection using PGT, should be seriously considered.